 North Adams is a somewhat small city located in the state of Massachusetts.
 With a population of 13,263 people and four constituent neighborhoods, North Adams is the 142nd largest community in Massachusetts.
-North Adams has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in North Adams was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Adams is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Adams is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Adams is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in North Adams who work in office and administrative support (13.31%), sales jobs (8.46%), and management occupations (8.28%).
+There are especially a lot of people living in North Adams who work in office and administrative support (12.63%), sales jobs (9.67%), and food service (8.91%).

 In addition, North Adams is a college town.
 There are a lot of students in North Adams attending college, and as a result North Adams provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The citizens of North Adams are slightly better educated than the national average of 21.84% for all cities and towns, with 21.14% of adults in North Adams having a bachelor's degree or advanced degree.
+The education level of North Adams citizens is a little higher than the average for US cities and towns: 23.43% of adults in North Adams have at least a bachelor's degree.

 The people who call North Adams home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Adams residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Adams include French , Italian, English, and German.

 The most common language spoken in North Adams is English.
 Other important languages spoken here include Spanish and French.